HelloKevin07/HelloKevin07.github.io/_pages/about.md

 ---

 Hi, I am Kai Huang `/kaɪ hʊʌŋ/`, currently a PhD candidate at the Department of Electrical and Computer Engineering, [University of Pittsburgh](https://www.pitt.edu/),  supervised by [Dr. Wei Gao](https://sites.pitt.edu/~weigao/), who leads the [Intelligent Systems Lab @ Pitt](https://pittisl.github.io/).
 I have broad interests in Efficient AI and AI for Systems.
-Roughly, I'm trained to have ***70% of my expertise centered on AI methodologies while maintaining a 30% emphasis on systems thinking***.
+Roughly, I'm trained to have ***70% of my expertise centered on AI methodologies while reserving a 30% emphasis on systems thinking***.

 Here is my [CV](http://hellokevin07.github.io/files/CV_KaiHuang.pdf).
 My research aims to ***enable fast and reliable AI inference and fine-tuning on resource-constrained platforms***, e.g., MCU boards, Raspberry Pi, and Nvidia Jetson.
 My early study focused on tailoring AI models based on domain knowledge, e.g., providing modular, interpretable, and lightweight AI solutions to enhance the performance of wireless communication systems (e.g., WiFi and backscatter).
 Later I started to work on optimizing the inference and training cost of AI models on weak embedded devices.
 My targeted AI models range from medium-sized classic models (e.g., CNNs and MLPs) to popular large generative models (e.g., LLMs and stable diffusion), and with inputs from unimodality to multimodality (e.g., text, RGB, and LiDAR point cloud). ***I wish life could be easier and happier*** &#127804;.